 No Medical Marijuana Treatment Center or Marijuana Establishment may be located within required buffer areas.
 Buffers shall be 500 feet for Medical Marijuana Treatment Centers and Marijuana Retailers, Consumer Sales Only and 200 feet for Marijuana Establishments, Non-Retail, from the following: residential zoning districts (SA, R1, and R2), and pre-existing public or private schools (pre-school through grade 12), except that buffer from the SA district shall not apply to Marijuana Outdoor Cultivators.
-Distance shall be measured in a straight line as the shortest between the Medical Marijuana Treatment Center or Marijuana Establishment building and residential district boundaries, and as a straight line from the nearest point of the property line where the Medical Marijuana Treatment Center or Marijuana Establishment is or will be located for schools.
+Distance shall be measured in a straight line as the shortest between the Medical Marijuana Treatment Center or Marijuana Establishment building and residential district boundaries, and as a straight line from the nearest point of the property line in question to the nearest point of the property line where the Medical Marijuana Treatment Center or Marijuana Establishment is or will be located for schools.